ManuelElizaldi/ManuelElizaldi/README.md

 **Cloud Data Engineer · AWS Certified Solutions Architect – Associate**

 I build and operate the infrastructure that holds data.
-Eight years working with data across healthcare and high-growth startups — three of them deep in HIPAA-regulated systems at a national health system — now extending into cloud and platform engineering through production deployments, a multi-node home lab, and a public HIPAA-compliant AWS lab series.
+Eight years working with data across healthcare and high-growth startups — three of them deep in HIPAA-regulated systems at a national health system.
+Now extending into cloud and platform engineering through production deployments, a multi-node home lab, and a public HIPAA-compliant AWS lab series.

 [manuel-elizaldi.com](https://manuel-elizaldi.com) · [LinkedIn](https://linkedin.com/in/manuel-elizaldi)